-Business Development Manager - Asia Pacific
+Chief Operating Officer - Asia Pacific

 I graduated in 2017, having studied Law at the University of Dundee.
 Not long after that, I established an Edinburgh-focused lifestyle magazine called Opulence.
 I also spent some time volunteering with children at The Scouts and au-pairing in Scotland.

 Outside of My Online Schooling, I’m still actively involved in running my magazine – it's a great way of keeping up to date with what’s going on in my home city of Edinburgh.
 I love spending my weekends keeping active.
 I had a great time sailing on a recent trip.
 Alongside my creative and outdoor pursuits, I enjoy finding the best coffee and brunch spots.